This (updated) guide reviews all of the best low-fat dog foods this year.

 What percentage of a dog’s diet should be fat?

-Well, this really depends on what your end goal is from your dog’s diet.
+Well, this really depends on what your end goal is for your dog’s diet.
 If you’re looking to reduce weight, then the fat content in your dog’s diet should be a lot lower than, say, if you wanted to maintain it.
 However, 10-15% fat is a good fat content range for a healthy dog.
 You’d want to make sure that you provide ample opportunities for exercise for your pooch, though.

-Is a high fat diet bad for dogs?
+Is a high-fat diet bad for dogs?

-Any nutrient in excess is harmful to dogs and fat is no different.
+Any nutrient in excess is harmful to dogs, and fat is no different.
 If your dog is ingesting more fat than he can burn, then he’s in danger of becoming obese and contracting diseases like pancreatitis.
 The risk is especially high if your dog gets little-to-no exercise or enjoys regular high-carb meals.

 What is a healthy dog diet?

 A healthy dog diet is one that contains all the necessary nutrients in the right proportion.
 It should also contain some grains (unless you’re looking for grain-free options for an allergic dog), meat, fruits, and veggies.
-You should always go with high-quality options when it comes to your dog’s diet as this helps you to avoid digestion problems and heavy vet fees down the road.
+You should always go with high-quality options when it comes to your dog’s diet, as this helps you to avoid digestion problems and heavy vet fees down the road.

 What meats are good for dogs?